Desserts / Easy Baked Apples with Granola

 • Add about a tablespoon of granola into the middle of an apple, then add a square of dark chocolate, and top with another tablespoon of granola.
 Repeat for each apple.

 • Bake the apples for about 30 minutes.
-It will depend on the size of you apples.
-They should be fork soft, but not completely mushy, so take them out when there’s still a bit of bite.
+It will depend on the size of your apples.
+They should be fork soft, but not completely mushy, so take them out when there's still a bit of bite.

 • Serve warm, with a drizzle of maple syrup or with a scoop of ice cream or yogurt.